-- Continuing an expanded sponsorship of the annual Blue-Gold Football Alumni Weekend that includes the alumni flagfootball game and an interactive Friday-night dinner (attended by nearly 750) with the program's current players and coaches - The organization of several popular events, including the fifth annual Football Fantasy Camp (which has raised a five-year total of more than \$200,000 for the BBR Scholarship Fund), the annual Monogram Club golf outing (held during reunion weekend) and V.I.P. football weekend auctions - Expanded offerings and unique website content at www.ndmonogramclub.com (also linked via und.com), as part of an ever-increasing list of member benefits - And the traditional awarding of honorary monograms presented to those who have demonstrated exceptional service to Notre Dame in conjunction with the announcement of the Moose Krause Distinguished Service Award
+- Continuing an expanded sponsorship of the annual Blue-Gold Football Alumni Weekend that includes the alumni flag-football game and an interactive Friday-night dinner (attended by 700-plus) with the program's current players and coaches - The organization of several popular events, including the fourth annual Football Fantasy Camp, the annual Monogram Club golf outing (held during reunion weekend) and V.I.P. football weekend auctions - Expanded offerings and unique website content at www.ndmonogramclub.com (also linked via und.com), as part of an ever-increasing list of member benefits - And the traditional awarding of honorary monograms presented to those who have demonstrated exceptional service to Notre Dame in conjunction with the announcement of the Moose Krause Distinguished Service Award

-The Monogram Club of today is comprised of some 4,300 dues-paying members who are awarded the block ND.
-Yearly dues entitle members to a variety of benefits: annual golf outing and dinner; membership card; the Inside Irish publication, with first-class mailing (plus e-mail and web options); members' children eligible for Brennan-Boland-Riehle scholarship at Notre Dame; and ticket applications for home football games.
+The Monogram Club of today is comprised of some 4,100 dues-paying members who are awarded the block ND.
+Yearly dues entitle members to a variety of benefits: annual golf outing and dinner; membership card; the Inside Irish publication, with first-class mailing (plus email and web options); members' children eligible for Brennan-Boland-Riehle scholarship at Notre Dame; and ticket applications for home football games.
 The Club's annual golf outing, mass for deceased members, dinner and meeting is held in early June prior to the Notre Dame Alumni Reunion Weekend.

-Assistant athletics director Jim Fraleigh has served as the Monogram Club's executive director since the fall of 2004 while the current president is former basketball player Marc Kelly.
-The first vice-president is former Academic All-America football player Joe Restic, with former baseball player Dick Nussbaum recently joining the officer rotation as second vice-president.
-Former volleyball player Julie Pierson Doyle served as the Monogram Club's first female president from 2005-07.
+Assistant athletic director Jim Fraleigh has served as the Monogram Club's executive director since the fall of 2004 while the current president is former volleyball player Julie Pierson Doyle (the first female president in the history of the Monogram Club).
+The first vice-president is former basketball player Marc Kelly, with former Academic All-America football player Joe Restic joining the officer rotation as second vice-president.